hilerioi/CPSC-5240-4240/expressServer/README.md

 To execute the server run the following commands:

--install prerequisites:
+#install prerequisites:
 1. npm install

--compile AppServer.ts:
+#compile AppServer.ts:
 2. tsc AppServer.ts

--execute AppServer:
+#execute AppServer:
 3. node AppServer.js

 To test static server routes, try the following URL on the browser while the server is running: